joshuamaxey/Keyhole/README.md

 # Keyhole

 [Keyhole](https://keyhole-gzof.onrender.com/) is a blogging and social networking application that allows users to create and share content within communities.
-The backend of our application is built with Python3 and Flask, using a PostgreSQL database.
-The frontend is built with React, and we use Redux for creating and managing a normalized global state.
+The backend of my application is built with Python3 and Flask, using a PostgreSQL database.
+The frontend is built with React, and I use Redux for creating and managing a normalized global state.
 Below is an overview of the structure and layout of Keyhole's frontend pages and components.
-This excerpt from our documentation will guide you through the different sections, highlighting key functionalities.
+This excerpt from my documentation will guide you through the different sections, highlighting key functionalities.
 To view the full documentation for the Keyhole application, click [here](https://github.com/joshuamaxey/Keyhole/wiki).

-**Note** that because our live application is hosted on Render.com using their free tier of service, it may take up to a minute for the application to load.
-We apologize for any inconvenience and appreciate your patience!
+**Note** Because my live application is hosted on Render.com using their free tier of service, it may take up to a minute for the application to load.
+I apologize for any inconvenience and appreciate your patience!

+**Note** Use 'pipenv shell' to start the virtual environment for this project.

 ## Homepage